RKelln/auto_video/README.md

 ## Text file format

-Media wil lbe appended to the video in order specified in the text file:
+Media will be appended to the video in order specified in the text file:

 ```
 Artist_Name_1/Work Title1 (YEAR).jpg